AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/omf-dev/omf-editor.md

 You can edit your message and utilize the following options for each message format provided:

-- Click **Copy OMF** to copy the message content to your clipboard.
+- Select **Copy OMF** to copy the message content to the clipboard.

 - Click **More Options** ![More Options](..\images\more-options.png "More Options") and **Format OMF** to reset template content alignment after making changes.
 - Click **More Options** ![More Options](..\images\more-options.png "More Options") and **Download OMF** to download the message content to your local drive.
 - Click **More Options** ![More Options](..\images\more-options.png "More Options") and **Reset Template** to delete any changes you have made to the message content.